 One of the primary reasons for the rise in crystal meth is that the drug is easy to make.
 In homemade laboratories all across the United States, crystal meth is produced cheaply and dangerously.
 Consider some of the following materials used in manufacturing crystal meth:

 - Lighter Fluid

 - Ether and other highly dangerous substances.4

-Michael’s House understands the special needs of those individuals with a crystal meth addiction.
-The caring, knowledgeable professionals at Michael’s House help people break the cycle of drug addiction -and give them the skills to live a healthy, productive, crystal meth-free life.
+Clearly, these ingredients are harmful to the body, and it is only a matter of time until there are serious health consequences.
+If you struggle with drug addiction, please know help is available.
+Michael’s House understands the special needs of individuals with a crystal meth addiction.
+The caring, knowledgeable professionals at Michael’s House helps individuals break free from the cycle of drug addiction and gives them the skills to live a healthy, productive, crystal meth-free life.